AtnNn/Theremin/README.md

 therefor need a good foreign language interface and be able to parse and analyse code written in at least one mainstream language.

+## Other Ideas

+* Controlling abstraction level and allowed implicit operations, such as overload resolution, memory allocation, memory layout and implicit conversion.
+* Storing program annotations and proofs separately
+* Antiquotes in DSL

 ## Authors

 I am currently the sole author of Theremin.
 I use to experiment with